Security

 Localhost binding - most web frameworks restrict your web application in development to only be accessible from your own machine, to restrict unwanted access to your application and development tools like Tidewave.

-Remote IP checks - Tidewave verifies that requests coming to the MCP belongs to the current machine by verifying the connection's remote IP.
+Remote IP checks - Tidewave verifies all incoming requests belong to the current machine by verifying the connection's remote IP.

 Origin checks - For browser requests, Tidewave also verifies that the request's "origin" header matches your development URL.